 Rana points to the statistic of ‘war footing’, that is the condition of operating as if in a wartime environment as a key factor.
 “Our military has been continuously deployed since 2001, immediately following the 9/11 attacks.
 These absences from family and the opportunity to focus on conceiving a child are significantly affected by time and distance.
 If an individual is already experiencing subfertility and is not strategically located near their partner or an REI physician/practice, they are missing the window to conceive.”

 Whether the issue is deployment and the stress that this can create for individuals and families or the difficult conditions that a soldier is living under, stress can also play a factor in a women’s ovulation cycle and consequently, her fertility.
 “Stress is an element that is difficult to quantify and qualify when trying to conceive,” says Rana.
-“We know it plays a part, but it is difficult to measure how much of one.”
+“We know it plays a part, but it is difficult to measure.”

 Active military may also be subject to exposure to environmental chemicals/factors that may exist.
 “Unfortunately, we often determine this after the time of exposure,” says Rana, “but we know that there are things that active military may come in contact that do not occur in the civilian population.”
 Active military are also at risk of a higher rate of divorce than their civilian counterparts, particularly prior to the age of 30, prime reproductive years.
 If children already exist (from an early marriage), vasectomy may be considered and would need to be surgically altered in order to allow for future pregnancies.